-Personalized marketing and a customer-centric model is one of the most futuristic things you can do with a business.
+- Personalized marketing and a customer-centric model are one of the most futuristic things you can do with a business.

-Partnerships and collaborations amongst businesses are expected to increase.
+- Partnerships and collaborations among businesses are expected to increase.

 Overall, the future of startups is exciting and full of potential if you go about it the right way.

 Above all, it is important to know the statistics, and the risks involved and to plan and strategize before you go ahead and start your business, but it is also equally important to execute your idea with precision and have faith in what you want to and can achieve.

 At the end of the day, you must also keep in mind that even if the majority of startups fail, there’s still a huge chunk that succeeds and brings about innovation in the industry they are in.

 So, what are you waiting for?
 Do your research, plan your business, and execute it with confidence.